nus-cs4215/x-frontend-t1-xz-jj/README.md

 4. Run `yarn link x-slang` to use your local x-slang for x-frontend.
 5. Run `yarn install` to install dependencies.
 6. Run `yarn run start` to start the server at `localhost:8000`. **It might take a couple of minutes for the server to start.**
-7. Point your browser to `http://localhost:8000` to see your local Source Academy.
+7. Point your browser to `http://localhost:8000` to see your local SICPy Academy.

 ## Development